aimeos/aimeos-docs/src/typo3/customize.md

 If you want to ship your products to several countries or you need to know from which countries your customers are, you have to enable the country selection in the address page of the checkout process.

 By default, the country list is hidden for the billing and delivery address in the checkout process.
-To display them as mandatory fields you need to add "order.base.address.countryid" to the list of values defined in
+To display them as mandatory fields you need to add "order.address.countryid" to the list of values defined in

 * [client/html/checkout/address/billing/mandatory](../../config/client-html/checkout-standard/#billingmandatory)
 * [client/html/checkout/address/delivery/mandatory](../../config/client-html/checkout-standard/#deliverymandatory)